 Assessment of user needs and perceptions

-focus groups to determine citizen users’ level of understanding of the presentation of subjective well-being estimates and to determine the clearest and most easily understood methods of presenting results
+focus groups to determine citizen users’ level of understanding of the presentation of personal well-being estimates and to determine the clearest and most easily understood methods of presenting results

-- consultations on format and presentation of subjective well-being results following releases
+consultations and user feedback on content, format and presentation of personal well-being results following releases

 We run public consultations on the major decisions affecting users.
 This has included:

 consultation on domains and measures of national well-being

 We consult known users on issues that we consider do not warrant full public consultation.
 Previously, guidance was also sought from a Technical Advisory Group.